agooddaytowork/tcbhomework/README.md

   - After that the detail implementation are applied based on the generated boilerplate codes.
   - More about go-swagger framework at https://goswagger.io/

-- Pool objects are stored in a Map[<poolID>]PoolObject.
+- Pool objects are stored in a Map[poolId]PoolObject.
 The Insert and query are thread safe using sync RW mutex.
 Data will be lost when server shutting down due to no database implementation

 ## Project structure